 At the ground the players huddled in a cold shed to change and noticed they were a couple of boerkies short could I play?
 Sure, I said, but only half the first half, then I had to catch a tube to Heathrow.
 Thank goodness (it was sleeting outside) Don said ‘Rather don’t risk missing your flight’.
 So they ran out onto the mud with one blade of grass every ten yards without me and start puffing out steam and shoving some fat Irish blokes around.

-Between scrums Don shouted out which tubes and busses I should catch and I left before the halftime whistle to head South after a year in foreign climes.
-I was very much looking forward to getting home.
+Between scrums Don shouted out which tubes and buses I should catch and I left before the halftime whistle to head back to South Africa and home.

 Playing what, Jess?